Take Flight Dyslexia Therapist Training Program

 Certified Academic Language Therapist (CALT)

 Graduates of the Dyslexia Therapist Training Program with a Master’s degree are eligible to sit for the ALTA Competency Exam at the Therapy Level to become Certified Academic Language Therapists.
-Graduates have up to five (5) years upon completion of Dyslexia Therapist Training to take the ALTA Competency Exam at the Therapy Level.

 Certified Academic Language Therapist—Candidate (CALT-C)